 How to send an invoice (and what to do if it’s ignored)

-Find out when and how to send an invoice, and what to say in the covering email.
+Find out when and how to send an invoice.
 We also give you ideas for how to handle customers that don’t pay.

 Before you send an invoice